trueos/trueos-docs/trueos-handbook/preinstall.rst

 installation and click :guilabel:`Hardware Compatibility` in the :ref:`Language Selection Screen`.

-If any problems arise with the installation, refer to :ref:`Installation Troubleshooting`.
+If any problems arise with the installation, refer to the Troubleshooting :ref:`Installation` section of this handbook.

 This section discusses the |trueos| hardware requirements, how to prepare the system for installation, and how to obtain and prepare the